Updated March 18, 2020. I’ll keep this as a sticky post on me.shirasade.net.

 - Theory of Love: This one is starring one of the Thai BL powerhouse couples, Off and Gun, as best friends Khai and Third.
 I’ve rarely hated any main character as much as I hated Off’s Khai when he put poor little Third through the wringer of unrequited love – but halfway through the show, there’s a POV switch, and suddenly everything changes!
-There’s also a surprise secondary ship, which I find myself shipping almost harder than the main one, and a het ship that’s utterly forgettable and luckily dropped.
+There’s also a surprise secondary ship, which I found myself shipping almost harder than the main one, and a het ship that’s utterly forgettable and luckily dropped.
 Official playlist on Youtube.

 - +The Untamed: This is a fantasy cdrama and hence isn’t explicitly gay, despite (like Guardian) being based on a popular BL novel called “The Grand Master of Demonic Cultivation”.
 It spans 50 episodes and I’m completely in love, especially of course with the love story between Wei Wuxian and Lan Wangji.
 Not being familiar with the tropes and rules of Wuxia (Chinese martial arts fantasy) I was utterly confused after watching episode 1 and by the fact that everyone has multiple names, so I’m simultaneously reading the novel translation – the show follows a different plot order but sticks otherwise quite closely to it.
 Overall the emotion is very much there, not just between the two mains, but also the big supporting cast, and the whole show is utterly beautiful to boot.
 And unlike Guardian they managed to not rip our hearts out with the ending.
 Official playlist on Youtube.